AIBlockOfficial/2Way.js/README.md

 // Address / key-pair to assign the `Item` assets to const keyPair = getKeypairs()[0];

-// Create `Item` assets that have the default DRS identifier const createItemResponse = await wallet.createItems(keyPair).content.createItemResponse;
+// Create `Item` assets that have the default genesis tx hash identifier const createItemResponse = await wallet.createItems(keyPair).content.createItemResponse;

 <!-- --------------------------------- OR ---------------------------------- -->

-// Create `Item` assets that have a unique DRS identifier const createItemResponse = await wallet.createItems(keyPair, false).content.createItemResponse;
+// Create `Item` assets that have a unique genesis tx hash identifier const createItemResponse = await wallet.createItems(keyPair, false).content.createItemResponse;

 <!-- --------------------------------- ALL ARGUMENTS VERSION ---------------------------------- -->